rudrakpatra/zkchess/README.md

 1. takes in the public keys of the white and black players.
 2. starts the game with the initial starting positions (configurable).

-### 🚚 `move(id: UInt32, path: Position[])`
+### 🚚 `move(id: UInt32, path: Position[], newRank:Field)`
 1. verifies whether the current move is valid or not.
-3. the id refers to the piece index to be moved.
+2. the id refers to the piece index to be moved.
-4. the path is an ordered list of all positions/squares the piece passes through while moving.
+3. the path is an ordered list of all positions/squares the piece passes through while moving.
+4. newRank is used for promoting a pawn to knight/bishop/rook/queen.
-6. finally updates the piece's position to the end of the path.
+5. finally updates the piece's position to the end of the path.

    ### A possible way of handling Draws and Stalemates
      If a player has no valid move to play and its king is not in check, then it's a stalemate and the game is a draw.